Skip to main content

 Key Features:

-• Export Options: Export Harvey's responses to Word, with or without citations.
-Users can export individual responses, or a whole set of response iterations and followups.
+• Export Capability: Export Harvey’s responses directly into Word, with or without citations.
+You can export individual responses or entire sets of response iterations and follow-ups for comprehensive reporting.

-• Language Support: Summarize documents in different languages.
-(For word-by-word translations, it is best to use Harvey's Translation tool.)
+• Multilingual Support: Summarize documents in multiple languages effortlessly.
+For precise, word-by-word translations, please use Harvey’s Translation tool.

 Assist